smart-data-models/dataModel.PointOfInterest/Museum/doc/spec_ES.md

       x-ngsi:
         model: https://schema.org/Text
     artPeriod:
       description: 'Allowed values:-Those defined by [Wikipedia](https://en.wikipedia.org/wiki/Art_periods).- Any other extended value needed by an application and not described by the above resource.'
       items:
         type: string
       minItems: 1
-      type: array
+      type: Property
       uniqueItems: true
       x-ngsi:
         model: 'https://schema.org/Text.Corresponds to the art period(s) of the exhibitions made by this museum'